 This course is a survey of Italian cinema from Neorealism to the present.
 This intermediate-level course covers seminal directors like Rossellini, De Sica, Visconti, Fellini, Antonioni, and Pasolini.
 Students analyze the most significant works of both the Neorealist and post-Neorealist periods, like Rome Open City, Bicycle Thieves, Riso Amaro, and La Strada.
-Topics include the influence of fascism on Italian cinema, the post-World War II crisis, portrayals of the Italian "economic miracle" on the big screen, the 1968 protests and their effects on cinematic culture, along with the central themes and approaches of Italian cinema such as social injustice, psychological and existential analysis, neuroses and alienation, the crisis and decadence of the middle class, and a generally ironic view of Italian society.
-Films are discussed in terms of genre, cinematographic technique, style, language, and symbolism.
+Topics include the influence of fascism on Italian cinema, the post-World War II crisis, portrayals of the Italian "economic miracle" on the big screen, the 1968 protests and their effects on cinematic culture, along with the central themes and approaches of Italian cinema such as social injustice, psychological and existential analysis, neuroses and terms of genre, cinematographic technique, style, language, and symbolism.